TUW-OeAW-MR-Lab/Audio-Apps/Demo-Fly/README.md

 - demo can be combined with demo “realtime reverb” (Mix 1 configuration)
 - press “stop” or close all Pd windows to stop demo
 ## OSC Commands
+The app is listening to port 10003.
 The following commands can be used to communicate with Demo-Fly via OSC:
 | Send | Receive | Description |
 |-----:|-----------|-----------|
 |     /Control/Response connect localhost 9336 | connect localhost 9336 | connect to demo app and send return channel |